volodymyrhudyma/blog/content/blog/2020-07-19-generics-in-typescript.md

 So far the type looks good, but there is one potential problem: what if the `value` will contain a `number`?

-A quick way of fixing this issue:
+Quick and dirty ways of fixing this issue:

 ```typescript
 type Option = {